‘For the sake of your sanity, pray it isn’t true!’

 “The Legend of Hell House is often thought of as a good, not great film, and that may ultimately, be because it has the courage of its convictions.
 Stands by its thesis, and doesn’t succumb to the audience desire to be blown away.
 How rare, and how wonderful.”
 John Kenneth Muir, Horror Films of the 1970s

-” …in spite of some atmospheric sequences, the film doesn’t overcome the script’s failure to establish the necessary conflict between science and occultism, relying instead on a mechanical succession of spectacularly staged shocks.
-As a result, the impact of the climactic revelations about the mad millionaire’s perversions are an anticlimax because they are inadequately prepared.”
+” …in spite of some atmospheric sequences, the film doesn’t overcome the script’s failure to establish the necessary conflict between science and occultism, relying instead on a mechanical succession of spectacularly staged shocks.”
 The Aurum Film Encyclopedia: Horror

 “This acclaimed British production is a terrific, albeit imperfect, haunted house film.
 Chief among the appeals is the threatening atmosphere, which rises and thickens within minutes of the opening.
 Heavy use of close-ups, with few establishing shots, creates a feel of claustrophobia … To me, only The Haunting is superior.”
 David Elroy Goldweber, Claws & Saucers